HOME SEARCH ALL TOPICS

 manual switchboard connections

-Detail showing cables plugged into sender's and recipient's sockets to make connections
+Detail showing cables plugged into sender's sockets and either recipient's sockets or sockets of other exchanges for non-local calls.

 A telephone operator in a small rural exchange in the late 1930s